cjdbarlow/Part-One/definitions.md

 Controlled production of unconsciousness.

 ##S
+* **Saturated Vapour**
+Vapour which is in equilibrium with its own liquid state, i.e. there are as many molecules entering the vapour phase as there there are those condensing into the liquid phase.
+    * A saturated vapour contains the least amount of energy possible without condensing

 * **Saturated Vapour Pressure**
 Pressure exerted by a vapour which is in equilibrium with its liquid state.
 Increases with temperature, since as the kinetic energy (heat) content of molecules increase, more of them enter the vapour phase.